-Recall that the scheduler controls which runnable thread runs, and synchronization actions performed by the running thread control which threads are runnable.
+Recall that the scheduler controls which runnable thread runs on each processor, and synchronization actions performed by the running thread control which threads are runnable.
 Therefore, synchronization and scheduling interact with one another.
 Two forms of interaction, known as priority inversion and the convoy phenomenon, are particularly interesting.
 Said another way, they can cause lots of grief.
-Each can subvert the prioritization of threads, and the convoy phenomenon can also greatly increase the context-switching rate and hence decrease system throughput.
+Each can subvert the prioritization of